loco/wp-loco/readme.txt

 = How do I create MO files? =

-Every time you save a PO file Loco Translate tries to compile a MO file in the same location.
+Every time you save a PO file Loco Translate compiles a MO file in the same location.
 As above, ensure that the web server is able to write to disk, otherwise MO compilation will fail.

 = Why do I get a syntax error when saving and syncing? =